DHTMLX/docs-todolist/docs/api/rest_api/routes/Put_routes/Put_projects.md

 ---
-sidebar_label: Put /projects
+sidebar_label: PUT /projects
-title: Put /projects
+title: PUT /projects
-description: You can learn about the Put /projects route in the documentation of the DHTMLX JavaScript To Do List library.
+description: You can learn about the PUT /projects route in the documentation of the DHTMLX JavaScript To Do List library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX To Do List.
 ---

-# Put /projects
+# PUT /projects

 ### Description

 @short: Updates data on a project and returns an empty json object

 The route handles the PUT request made to the **'/projects/{id}'** path.

 <table style="border: 1px solid white; border-collapse: collapse; width:50%">
 <thead style="border: 1px solid white; border-collapse: collapse;">